The Rockin' Life

-PM2FPB (87.6 FM), on-air name The Rockin' Life (TRL for short, formerly Hard Rock FM), is a radio station in Jakarta, Indonesia.
-The Rockin' Life, along with its network, is owned by MRA Media under license of Hard Rock itself.
+The Rockin' Life (TRL for short) is an Indonesian music radio network owned by MRA Media.
+It was named Hard Rock FM, under license of Hard Rock Cafe.
 Started broadcasting in 1996, Hard Rock FM claims itself as first lifestyle radio in Indonesia, especially Jakarta.
 Despite its name, it does not only play hard rock genre music but jazz, pop, alternative and other popular music genres.

+Its flagship station is The Rockin' Life Jakarta (87.6 FM), with the call sign PM2FPB.

 Network

 Hard Rock FM has a network in four cities in Indonesia: